Meneer-de-Bruin/WCT-API/apis/api-harvest_authorisation_states_GET.rst

-Retrieve Harvest authorisation states (GET)
+Retrieve Harvest Authorisation states (GET)
 ===========================================

 Returns a list of all the states that a harvest authorisation can have, including the description of each specific state.